AndreasLH/ML_Ops_stable_diffusion/reports/README.md

 > Answer:

 ![wandb_logs](figures/wandb_logs.png)
+As mentioned, we are using W&B and we are tracking two main metrics in our experiments: the inception score and the loss.

+The inception score is a measure of the quality of generated images, it uses a pre-trained inception model to classify the generated images and assigns a score based on the confidence of the classifications.
+The higher the score, the better the quality of the generated images.
+As seen in the first image, we can observe that the inception score increases over the training process, which tells us that the model is generating more and more realistic images.

-As seen on the image we are tracking three things: the epoch count, the loss and the inception score.
-The epoch count simply tells us how long we have been training and how many times the model has trained on the entire dataset.
-The loss graph show us that the model has learned something, as the loss decreases rapidly in the beginning and then stays low.
-Finally, we use pytorch-lightning metrics’ inception score to validate that our model is actually improving and getting better at generating images of butterflies.
+As seen in the second image, we can observe that the loss decreases rapidly in the beginning and then stays low, which tells us that the model is learning and improving.

+By monitoring these metrics, we can make informed decisions about how to improve our model and achieve better results.
+We can also compare the performance of different models and select the best one for the task.
+We chose to select the model with the smallest loss, but we could have also selected the one with the highest inception score.
+In addition, tracking the inception score and loss over the training process gives us an idea of when the model starts to overfit and when to stop training.

 ### Question 15